pirttju/python-vr-ticket/README.md

 Python kikkare for reading Aztec barcodes on VR's train tickets

+## Background:

+Finnish Railways (VR) uses Small Structured Barcodes (SSB) on travel documents.
+These are 6-layer Aztec 2D barcodes as specified in UIC leaflet 918-2.
+More can be read from ERA TAP TSI technical document B.6.

 ## Dependencies:

+The script depends on two packages:
+* bitstring
+* docbarcodes

-docbarcodes package is a wrapper for zxing which requires Java 8.
+The docbarcodes package is a wrapper for zxing which requires Java 8 environment to be installed.

 ## Install: